PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: System Model

 \subsubsection{Computation Capacity}

-Due to the fluctuation in servers' computing capacity, we assume that server $m$'s processing time for user $n$'s tasks follows a general distribution with mean $1/\mu_{n,m}$ and second moment $\nu_{n,m}$ \cite{huang2015optimizing}.
-To simplify notations, we use $1/\mu_n$ and $\nu_n$ to represent $1/\mu_{n,m_n}$ and $\nu_{n,m_n}$, respectively.
-We impose the following constraint to ensure that each task can be executed with a confidence level of $1 - \beta$:
+{Due to the fluctuation in servers' available computing capacities, we assume that server $m$'s processing time for user $n$'s tasks follows a general distribution with mean $1/\mu_{n,m}$ and second moment $\nu_{n,m}$~\cite{huang2015optimizing}. \footnote{With task arrivals following a Poisson distribution, we consider an M/G/1 queueing system for server computations that adhere to an FCFS manner.} To simplify notations, we use $1/\mu_n$ and $\nu_n$ to represent $1/\mu_{n,m_n}$ and $\nu_{n,m_n}$, respectively.\footnote{$1/\mu_{n,m_n}$ and $\nu_{n,m_n}$ represent the mean and second moment, respectively, of the processing time for user $n$'s tasks on its local server $m_n$.}} To ensure each task is executed with a confidence level of $1 - \beta$, we impose the following constraint: